nodejitsu/handbook/chapters/introduction.md

 ## What Is Nodejitsu?

-[Nodejitsu](http://nodejitsu.com/) is a [Platform as a Service] (http://en.wikipedia.org/wiki/Platform_as_a_service) and a Marketplace for Node.js applications.
+[Nodejitsu](http://nodejitsu.com/) is a [Platform as a Service](http://en.wikipedia.org/wiki/Platform_as_a_service) and a Marketplace for Node.js applications.
 Nodejitsu allows you to seamlessly deploy your Node.js applications into the cloud with a myriad of additional features.
 Our platform provides a robust suite of functionality to assist in the development, management, and deployment of Node.js applications.
-Our team is firmly devoted to creating the most user-friendly tools in the industry and to providing the most enjoyable and helpful customer support experience as possible.
+Our team is firmly devoted to creating the most user-friendly tools in the industry and to providing the most enjoyable and helpful customer support experience possible.

+Note:  The Marketplace is coming soon!
+It will be an online store where you can browse ready to deploy Node.js Applications.
+The Marketplace will be a great place to start if you are new to Node.js development or want to share your existing Node.js Application with the world.

 ## Getting Started